 12. Cost and benefits of MNCs (strategies, M&A, technologies)

 1. Economic institutions and policies as the main factor for economic development; Olson M. (1996): Big bills left on the sidewalk: why some nations are rich, and others poor.

 2. Effectivity of economic cooperation in potentially conflict environment; Huntington S. (1993): Clash of Civilizations.
 Foreign Affairs, introduction, Summer 1993.

 3. Comparison of cultures with 5 cultural dimensions of Hofstede

 4. Comparison of larges importers and exporters of key resources

-5. First and second demographic transformation, practical impact of population decline and ageing of population in developed world, changes on market of goods and services
+5. First and second demographic transformation, the practical impact of population decline and ageing of the population in the developed world, changes on market of goods and services

-6. Practical part of working paper ?
-PC lab, regression a correlation
+6. Practical part of the working paper: PC lab, regression a correlation

 7. Test I.

 8. Analysis of Democracy Index and The Freedom House index